G1OJS/SARK100-Firmware/pages/RF Directional Wheastone Bridge Analysis.md

 $$|Z_l| = 50 \frac{V_z}{V_a}$$

 which gives us the magnitude of the unknown impedance.

-### 2 - Complex Z
-So what about the phase of $V_z$ ?
+What about the phase of $V_z$ ?
 Or at least the magnitude of its reactance?
 If we look again at the equation for $V_r$ above, we can rearrange to get a single fraction as follows:

 $$V_r = | 1 - 2 \frac{Z_l}{Z_l+50}| = | \frac{(Z_l+50) -2Z_l}{Z_l+50}| = |\frac{50-Z_l}{50+Z_l}| $$